-Partnering with CEURE enables high-speed urban and rural schools in Western New York counties to receive vital resources such as personalized student attention, targeted teaching experiences, and site-based programming.
-Partnering schools also help to prepare future teachers for effective careers as educators of disadvantaged children through integrated field experiences that go beyond site-based methods course instruction and student teaching.
+Partnering with CEURE enables high-speed urban and rural schools in Western New York counties to receive vital resources, such as personalized student attention, targeted teaching experiences, and site-based programming.
+Partnering schools also help to prepare future teachers for effective careers as educators of children in high needs schools through integrated field experiences that go beyond site-based methods, course instruction, and student teaching.
 CEURE's staff development programming allows K-12 educators to better understand, respond to, and apply education strategies relevant to urban and rural cultural and socioeconomic influences.
-CEURE assists with the recruitment and preparation of teacher education candidates to work in high needs urban and rural schools as well as support staff development activities in such schools.
+CEURE assists with the recruitment and preparation of teacher education candidates to work in high needs urban and rural schools, as well as support staff development activities in such schools.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.